cjdbarlow/bedside-notebook/assessment/env/major.md

 ###Transport
+In general:
-Most casualties will be moved to hospital, either by own means or by emergency services.
+* Most casualties will be moved to hospital, either by own means or by emergency services
+	* Prior 3s should be evacuated by non-medical transport *en masse* to a receiving hospital
+	Can be placed on buses/civilian transports.
+* Transport mode based upon:
+	* Capacity
+	* Availability
+	* Suitability
+* Evacuation order may not strictly be based upon priority
+Considerations:
+	* Current transport modes available
+	* How stable a given patient is for transfer
+	Benefit of additional care that can be provided at CCS>
+	* Disease process
+	e.g. Airway burns.
+	* Definitive care required
+	* Revised trauma score value
+	Can be used to subdivide within priority categories.